nbuonin/mini-amf/doc/install.rst

 Documentation
 =============

-To build the documentation you need Sphinx_ and the `sphinxcontrib-fulltoc`_ extension.
+To build the documentation you need Sphinx_.
 The `official documentation`_ is generated with Sphinx 1.5 running under Python 3.5.
 Older versions of Sphinx and/or Python may also work.

 From the ``doc`` subdirectory of the source distribution, run this command::